songshibo/blender-mat-addon/README.md

 #### Results

-With primitive generation mode, each medial primitive will be created as a individual object containing medial sphere/conical surface of medial cone/slab.
+In primitive generation mode, each medial primitive will be created as a individual object containing medial sphere/conical surface of medial cone/slab.

 <img src="./render_results/PMResult.png" alt="PMResult" style="zoom:40%;" />